Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Summary and outlook

-As far as the loss functions are concerned we have constructed a loss function directly proportional to the largest eigenvalue of the transition matrix of the Markov chain.
+As mentioned, importance ratios are the building blocks of the analytic expressions for the eigenvalues of the Markov chain transition matrix and hence are used to describe the autocorrelations in the Metropolized Independent Sampler class of algorithms.
+We have constructed a loss function directly proportional to the largest eigenvalue of the transition matrix of the Markov chain.
 Although its performance is inferior to the previously studied $\dkl$ loss function, it provides an interesting example of a loss function which behaves differently when the neural network training is implemented with the REINFORCE algorithm or with the gradient learning.
 This is in contrast to $\dkl$ loss function that is the same in both approaches.
 Hence, in further studies $\dlam$ may be used to investigate different approaches to neural network training.
 As a third alternative, we checked the $\dess$ loss function discussed in Ref.~\cite{2021arXiv210108176A}, and confirmed that its efficiency is very poor in the studied context.

 We have investigated the impact of symmetries on the training process.
 It was already noted in Ref.~\cite{2019PhRvL.122h0602W} that the $Z_2$ symmetry is crucial in order to correctly reproduce the free energy of the system.
 In our detailed study we observed that this is true only in a specific range of inverse temperatures $\beta$.
 For instance, for small $\beta$ the $Z_2$ symmetry does not improve the quality of training.
 Instead, another symmetry turns out to be more important, namely the translational symmetry, which in turn was not as efficient at large values of $\beta$ as the $Z_2$ symmetry.
 Hence, we conclude that in order to efficiently train the neural network in the full range of $\beta$ it may be advisable to impose both, or all accessible, symmetries simultaneously.